strangerstudios/memberlite/docs/customizer.md

 You can adjust editor styles in the `css/editor.css` file.

-## Customizer Presets (defaults)
+## Customizer Settings & Controls

 You can find most of the magic in `inc/customizer.php`, in the `register()` function.

+## Color Schemes

 ### What's the difference between a color scheme and a variation?

-Both are presets meant for customizer settings but a color scheme exists within the variation as a whole.
+Both are presets meant for customizer settings, but a color scheme exists within the variation as a whole.
 Variations include other settings outside of colors such as typography, layout, and more.

 ### Color Scheme History

-Memberlite version 6.6.1 and earlier included a color scheme of 16 colors including two "defaults" where one was legacy, and another for version 4.6.
-In version 6.6.2, we decided to refactor to make color schemes more manageable and introduce one source of truth in the theme for default colors.
-This was also a necessary step to prepare for full site editing compatibility in future versions.
-As a result, to support backwards compatibility, we kept the existing `memberlite_color_schemes` filter hook and presets as "legacy".
-We then introduced a new color scheme setting that would pull the smaller color scheme with new keys for Memberlite versions 6.6.2 and onward.
-The new color scheme would also sync with the theme.json file to ensure consistency across the board.
+Prior to Memberlite 7.0, we were saving Memberlite color hex values with the hashed symbols.
+We also did not have any automatic syncing between what was set in Customizer versus what was set in the `theme.json` file.
+We decided to make color schemes more consistent, adhere to how WordPress saves hex colors in the database, and introduce one source of truth for default colors.

+This was also necessary so we can expand on what Memberlite offers in the block editor in future versions.
+We kept the existing `memberlite_color_schemes` filter hook, created new color schemes in `inc/colors.php`, and added legacy schemes to `inc/deprecated.php`.

+We also added a migration script to convert legacy color schemes to the new format in `inc/upgrade.php`.
+We've also added a migration script in Memberlite's "Import Theme Settings" tool to convert legacy color schemes to the new format.

+For Memberlite versions 7.0 >, when a user either updates to Memberlite 7.0 or imports legacy color schemes, the new color scheme will automatically be set to "custom."

+### The current flow

+### Helpful Files & Functions

 In `functions.php`:

-- `memberlite_sync_legacy_to_variation_scheme()` - Syncs legacy color scheme selection to the new variation scheme setting on theme update.
-This is so users don't lose their legacy color scheme when updating to Memberlite 6.6.2+.
-- `memberlite_filter_theme_json()` - Filters theme.json to set the color palette based on customizer selection.

 In `inc/defaults.php`:

-- `memberlite_get_colors()` - Returns 7 color values for default scheme.
-There are other functions for other color schemes named similarly.
-- `memberlite_map_colors_to_settings()` - Maps color values to customizer settings
-- `memberlite_map_legacy_colors_to_settings()` - Maps legacy color values to customizer settings (pre V6.6.2)
-- `memberlite_get_defaults()` - Returns default customizer settings for default scheme.
-- `memberlite_get_defaults_legacy()` - Returns default customizer settings for legacy scheme
-- `memberlite_get_color_schemes()` - Returns new color scheme presets
-- `memberlite_format_scheme_colors()` - Helper to format color scheme data for theme.json
-- `memberlite_get_legacy_color_schemes()` - Returns legacy color scheme presets (Pre V6.6.2)
-- `memberlite_get_active_colors()` - Returns active color values based on current scheme selection.
-This is where the `theme.json` pulls colors from.

 In `inc/customizer.php`:

-- `get_color_schemes()` - Returns full scheme data from globals (for JS)
-- `get_legacy_color_schemes()` - Returns full scheme data from globals (for JS)
-- `get_color_scheme_choices()` - Extracts just the labels for dropdown (new schemes)

 In `js/customizer.js`:

-This is where we handle the live preview in customizer.

 In `js/customizer-controls.js`:

-This is where we handle loading color schemes into their respective customizer settings.

 ### How to add a new color scheme preset (And variation)

-You can add a new color scheme and a new variation presets with in `inc/defaults.php`.
-For the sake of example, let's pretend we're calling our new color scheme/variation "hamburger".

-Here are the steps to add your new presets for "hamburger":

-- Add a new `memberlite_get_colors()` function for the new variation.
-The function name should keep the `memberlite_get_` prefix and end with `_colors()` due to the `memberlite_get_active_colors` relying on that naming convention.
-- If you're presetting customizer settings other than colors, add a new `memberlite_get_defaults_hamburger()` function.
-This function is responsible for setting the default values for several customizer settings, even the non-color related ones.
-  - Make sure the `apply_filters( 'memberlite_defaults_hamburger', $defaults )` is unique so others can customize the defaults with this hook if they want.

 ### Known Issues